erikvanmechelen/diplomacybook/README.md

 * [Tip my podcast](https://tips.pinecast.com/jar/diplomacy-podcast) (one-time or monthly)
 * [Subscribe to my Twitch Stream, Daily Diplomacy](https://twitch.tv/decision_) (monthly)

 Reading not your thing?
-Try the podcast.
+Try [the Diplomacy Podcast](https://diplomacypodcast.com).
 (Most of this content is there too.)

-*You'll also find snippets of audio inline within each section.*

 ### Navigating These Diplomatic Waters